JumaJuiceTime/TheHundredSaints/Magic/Holy Magic.md

 Holy spells take the form of blessings bestowed upon characters by the grace of the saints of the Pluritine Church.
 When a spell is cast, the blessing expires until it is bestowed again.

-**Major and minor saints:** Among the one hundred saints venerated in Dolmenwood, thirty-four are primary and have the power to bestow blessings upon those who pray to them, each being associated with a specific spell.
+**Major and minor saints:** Among the one hundred saints venerated in Ouran, thirty-four are primary and have the power to bestow blessings upon those who pray to them, each being associated with a specific spell.
 Certain minor saints only bestow a blessing on those who pray at their dedicated shrines, granting less common spells outside of the standard holy spell list.

-**Saintly legends and patronages:** The //Dolmenwood Player's Book// recounts the primary legend of each saint beside the associated spell, along with a list of the saint’s areas of patronage.
+**Saintly legends and patronages:** The //Ouran Player's Book// recounts the primary legend of each saint beside the associated spell, along with a list of the saint’s areas of patronage.

 ## Spell Ranks